pallavjhawar/help.supportbee.com/_posts/2011-12-30-ticket-states.markdown

 Answered - Unanswered?
 ----------------------

-Unlike traditional ticekting systems, tickets in SupportBee have only two states - Answered & Unanswered.
+Unlike traditional [email ticketing systems](/features/email), tickets in SupportBee have only two states - Answered & Unanswered.
 Also, they can be Unassigned or Assigned to a user or a group.

 When you reply to a ticket or archive it, it is marked Answered and it goes off all Unanswered sections.
 If the customer replies back, it is marked as Unanswered again.